rileyjbauer/nsis-tool/README.md

 }
 ```

-`operationalizing` - Description of how the intervention should be carried out, placed between a set of "".
-Followed by a comma. **Note:** Make sure the quotation mark character is ", not “ or ”
+`operationalizing` - Description of how the intervention should be carried out, placed between a set of "", followed by a comma. **Note:** Make sure the quotation mark character is ", not “ or ”

 Example:
 ```